-Continuous pain can evolve into a serious condition for your residents, if improperly diagnosed.
+Continuous back or neck pain can evolve into a serious condition for your residents, if improperly diagnosed or if they don’t seek the right help from a chiropractor.
 Seniors who continuously deal with physical pain can result in nervousness, despondency, food aversion, loss of sleep, and many other health concerns.
 This is why caregivers must maintain quality care for your residents showing warning signs of pain.

 Seven Non-Verbal Warning Signs Of Pain